-For the purpose of the Company' management, capital includes issue capital and all other equity reserves attri the equity holders of the Company.
-The objective of the Company's managem maximize shareholders value and to e company's ability to continue as a going
+For the purpose of the Company's capital management, capital includes issued equity capital and all other equity reserves attributable to the equity holders of the Company.
+The primary objective of the Company's management is to maximize shareholders value and to ensure the company's ability to continue as a going concern.

-The Company manages its capital stru makes adjustments in light of ch economic conditions and the requireme financial covenants.
-To maintain or a capital structure, the Company may i shares.
-Consistent with others in the ind Company monitors its capital using th ratio which is total net debt (borrowings cash and cash equivalents) divided by to of the Company.
+The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
+To maintain or adjust the capital structure, the Company may issue new shares.
+Consistent with others in the industry, the Company monitors its capital using the gearing ratio which is total net debt (borrowings offset by cash and cash equivalents) divided by total capital of the Company.